Bounds for DP color function and canonical labelings: Canonical labelings of

 {\bf Subcase 2.1.} $r\geq 2.$

 In situation S2,

 and in situation S3,

-If the first term of $h_2(u)$ is zero, then $(m_5+1)\bmod u=0$ in situation S2, and $(m_5+2)\bmod u=0$ in situation S3, which are exactly the same with that in Subcase 1.1.
+If the coefficient of $u$ in $h_2(u)$ is zero, then $m_5+1\equiv 0 ~(\bmod ~u)$ in situation S2, and $m_5+2\equiv 0 ~(\bmod ~u)$ in situation S3, which are exactly the same with that in Subcase 1.1.
 So with the same argument in Subcase 1.1, we obtain that in situations S2 and S3, $h_2(u)$ is not a zero polynomial in Subcase 2.1.

 {\bf Subcase 2.2.} $r=1.$